Tenant Law in California

-The relationship between a landlord and tenant in Long Beach, California can sometimes be a touchy one.
-Landlords and tenants are not always clear on their respective rights and responsibilities.
+The relationship between a landlord and tenant in Long Beach, California can occasionally be a touchy one.
+Landlords and tenants are not always clear on their respective rights and obligations.

 Landlord's Rights in Long Beach, CA